mussrya/Cycle-analytics/README.md

 # Public-data-visualisation
-This project provides both real-time and historical analysis of Barcylays cycle stations (aka Borris bikes) within London.
+This project provides both real-time and historical analysis of Barclays cycle stations (aka Borris bikes) within London.

 The main structure is as follows:
 -   nodeApp - the NodeJS backend application which provides both an API for the frontend and a process for grabbing / storing & processing station data